anthony-mills/raspberrypi-carputer/README.md

 # Running with out a GPS device

-GPS functionality can be tested without an active GPS fix or even a GPS device.
+GPS functionality can be fudged without an active GPS fix or even a GPS device for development or testing purposes.
 To enable the GPS testing mode change the value of the gpsd-debug option in the application config file to true.

 This will force the service to read a static GPS json object from the www/php/data/gps_data.json file.
 By changing the location values in this file a specific location, altitude or speed can be spoofed to test functionality.